How to Lower Your Chance of Dementia and Maintain Brain Health in 24/25

 12. Advice on How to Increase Active Work in the Most Effective Way

 Several types of vigorous work can enhance brain health, including • Activities that require oxygen, similar to riding, swimming, running, or otherwise moving.
-This kind of exercise increases blood flow and pulse rate, which can improve the formation and durability of new connections and synapses as well as protect the brain from damage and aging.
+This kind of exercise increases blood flow and pulse rate, which can improve the formation and durability of new connections and synapses as well as protect the brain from damage and ageing.

 • Opposition training, such as weightlifting, push-ups, or the use of blockage groups.
 Engaging in this type of exercise strengthens your bones and muscles, which helps maintain your balance and posture while preventing injuries, and new ones, can also be stimulated by obstruction preparation.